rust-lang/rust/src/doc/rustc/src/platform-support.md

 ensure that each tier 2 target can be used as build target after each change.
 Automated tests are not always run so it's not guaranteed to produce a working build, but tier 2 targets often work to quite a good degree and patches are always welcome!

+For the full requirements, see [Tier 2 target policy](target-tier-policy.md#tier-2-target-policy) in the Target Tier Policy.

+### Tier 2 with Host Tools

 Tier 2 targets with host tools additionally support running tools like `rustc` and `cargo` natively on the target, and automated builds ensure that the host